uiceds/project-team-all-right/manuscript.md

 :::

-## Description of the Dataset
-__Source of Data:__

-The data originates from Kaggle, specifically from the dataset titled “Wind Turbine SCADA Dataset” uploaded by the user Berker İsen.
-This dataset is publicly accessible.
-The dataset includes SCADA (Supervisory Control and Data Acquisition) data collected from wind turbines, which is commonly used for monitoring and managing wind turbine operations.

-__Data Generation:__

-In Wind Turbines, SCADA systems measure and save data like wind speed, wind direction, generated power, etc., for 10-minute intervals.
-This file was taken from a wind turbine's SCADA system that is working and generating power in Turkey.

-__Format and Contents:__

-The data is in a CSV file, making it accessible and easy to manipulate using standard data analysis tools.
-Key columns in the dataset include:
-	Date/Time (for 10-minute intervals).
-	LV ActivePower (kW): The power the turbine generates for that moment.
-	Wind Speed (m/s): The wind speed at the turbine's hub height (the wind speed that the turbine uses for electricity generation).
-	Theoretical_Power_Curve (KWh): The theoretical power values that the turbine generates with that wind speed are given by the 		manufacturer.
-	Wind Direction (°): The wind direction at the hub height of the turbine (wind turbines turn to this direction automatically.

-## Research Objectives
+## Introduction

-__Objectives:__

 Wind energy is a critical component in both large utility networks and small microgrids, providing numerous socio-economic benefits[1].
-Two components specifically draw attention to wind power generation: wind speed and wind direction[2].
+In order to monitor and develop wind power better,  we should explore the relationship between wind energy potential and wind characteristics.
+Since wind power is proportional to the square of wind speed, the wind speed and directions results will significantly following wind power.
+So wind speed and wind directions specifically draw attention to the actual power output (LV Active Power) of a wind turbine[2].
 In this study, we focus on the potential impact on Wind Turbines and relationships between the main variables in a wind turbine SCADA dataset: LV ActivePower, Wind Speed, Wind Direction, and Theoretical Power.
-By understanding these relationships, we aim to gain the relationship between the natural wind conditions and the turbine's power output and identify potential optimization strategies for energy generation.
+By understanding these relationships, we aim to gain the relationship between the natural wind conditions and the turbine's power output, and the predicted power output and comparison will be given.

+Some similar studies have been conducted before using analytical methods to improve the performance of wind turbine power generation, including using a multi-objective genetic algorithm and Reynolds-averaged-Navier-Stokes (RANS) equations to optimize the shroud and turbine shape as well as flange height [5], simulating and optimizing the power output of two straight-bladed vertical-axis wind turbines using computational fluid dynamics method and the Taguchi method [6], etc. Here, we focus on predicting and optimizing wind turbine energy output based on wind conditions with different data-driven models, which have not been extensively well-explored.

+The dataset [4] we chose includes a record of wind turbines' operational data and the collection of wind conditions:

+1. Date/Time (for 10 minute intervals).
+2. LV ActivePower (kW): The power generated by the turbine for that moment.
+3. Wind Speed (m/s): The wind speed at the hub height of the turbine (the wind speed that the turbine uses for electricity generation).
+4. Theoretical_Power_Curve (KWh): The theoretical power values that the turbine generates with that wind speed which is given by the turbine manufacturer.
+5. Wind Direction (°): The wind direction at the hub height of the turbine (wind turbines turn to this direction automatically [4].

-## Data Analysis
+## Exploratory Analysis

 __Wind Speed vs. Power Generation Analysis:__